mathias-tad/MySongs/README.md

 - Docker installed (if you prefere)
 - MongoDB URI and Cloudinary credentials
 - Create .env file at the root as the same as .env.example file with the correct info, not empty string value
+- Create another .env file in client/ directory exact copy of .env.example in client/

 ## 💻 Running the client side